 – Photo session with swimsuit models on the beach

 – Photo reviews of your work from Brian Bielmann and other industry experts

 – Demo telephoto lenses, underwater housings and other gear from Samy’s Camera

 – Gift bag for all attendees ($300+ value)

 – Special underwater demo/training session at the Turtle Bay pool

 – Select photos from attendees will appear in a Stab Magazine exclusive gallery

 – Discounted room rates at the world famous, Turtle Bay Resort

 Want to win a trip to the North Shore and be part of the master class?
 Of course you do.
 Head on over to Stab for all the details on how to enter.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Haleiwa using the map below!